huggingface/blog/bloom-inference-pytorch.md

 ```
 *** Performance stats (NUMBERS ARE ESTIMATES FROM QUERIES):
-Latency (T):  104 msecs (should be similar to `accelerate`, it's using the roughly same code)
+Latency (T):  104 msecs (should be similar to Accelerate, it's using the roughly same code)
-Throughput per token including tokenize: N/A (higher than accelerate, we're able to get 10X throughput compared to `accelerate`, on a similar machine)
+Throughput per token including tokenize: N/A (higher than accelerate, we're able to get 10X throughput compared to Accelerate, on a similar machine)
 Start to ready to generate: 15.902 secs
 Tokenize and generate N/A (bs=N/A) tokens: N/A
 Start to finish: N/A
 ```

 The faster load speed is due to `safetensors` (not a production ready library yet) is using `mmap` + there's 1 thread to load per GPU.
-Overall the latency should be the same as `accelerate`, throughput is ~10X better and **most importantly, it can support any amount of different parameters** without any latency cost.
+Overall the latency should be the same as that of Accelerate, throughput is ~10X better and **most importantly, it can support any amount of different parameters** without any latency cost.